infor-design/enterprise-wc/doc/PUBLISH.md

 - copies `package-dist.json` and other files to mimic a real package,
 - finally runs `npm link` in the correct dist folder

 After running this task, go to the root folder of the destination project and run `npm link ids-enterprise-wc` to install the symlinked copy of the components.
+Note that if you've previously run `npm install` and already have a copy of the Ids Web Components package, you must remove that dependency with `npm uninstall` or deletion before making the link.

 ### Removing local changes